groovili/gogtrends/README.md

 Also **Explore** method supports single and multiple items for comparision.
 Please take a look at **ExploreRequest** input.
 It supports search by multiple categories and locations which you can get as tree structure by **ExploreCategories** and **ExploreLocations**.

+Please notice, when you call **Explore** method for keywords comparison, two first widgets would be for all of compared items, next widgets would be for each of individual items.

 ### Available methods